Rules, doctrine, and process

 These platforms are not random websites.
 They are coordinated data and interpretation layers inside a broader system architecture that feeds a central Behavioral Analytics Engine.

-The dossier connects Sedat as the strategic identity layer, sedat.tech as the intellectual and builder layer, and PriorLex as the infrastructure layer.
-Two data domains feed the engine: behavioral data systems and legal interaction systems.
+The dossier connects sedat.us as the public identity layer, sedat.tech as the research & systems laboratory, computationalbehaviorallaw.com as the official CBL framework, and PriorLex as the institutional publisher and infrastructure layer.
+Two domains feed the engine: behavioral atmosphere systems and legal interaction systems.

 This center layer is where data becomes intelligence.
 It extracts patterns, models identity and trust, maps cross-context behavior, and produces outputs that institutions can actually use.